-High amounts of nitrogenous fertilisers are usually recommended in fish ponds to encourage the growth of primary fish food organisms, and thereby, the growth of fish.
-However, use efficiency of these fertilisers tends to be low under a submerged environment.
-Adoption of some simple management practices can improve the efficiency of nitrogenous fertilisers in fish culture operations.
+High amounts of N fertilizers are usually recommended in fish ponds to encourage the growth of primary fish food organisms, and thereby, the growth of fish.
+However, use efficiency of these fertilizers tends to be low under a submerged environment.
+Adoption of some simple management practices can improve the efficiency of N fertilizers in fish culture operations.